-Importance Workmen Compensation/ Labour Insurance
+Importance of Workmen Compensation/ Labour Insurance

-- To pay the compensation that the insured policyholder is legally obligated to pay his employees and their families due to the death or bodily injury caused by accidents or diseases contracted at work and during employment.
+- To pay the compensation that the insured policyholder is legally obliged to pay his employees and their families due to the death or bodily injury caused by accidents or diseases contracted at work and during employment.

-- To satisfy the insured employer’s liability arising under common law or the laws listed in the Workmen’s Compensation Act of 1923.
+- To satisfy the insured employer’s liability arising under common law or laws listed in the Workmen’s Compensation Act of 1923.

-- With the approval of the insurance provider, to reimburse the fees or expenditures incurred by the covered employee in defending any additional claims.
+- With the approval of the insurance provider, to reimburse fees or expenditures incurred by the covered employee in defending any additional claims.

 What does Workmen Compensation Insurance Policy cover?

-- bodily harm caused by incidents occurring during the course and scope of employment
+- Bodily harm caused by incidents occurring during the course and scope of employment

-- bodily harm induced by sickness or aggravated by the working conditions
+- Bodily harm induced by sickness or aggravated by the working conditions

-- death or temporary disability
+- Death or temporary disability

-- Disablement, whether permanent or temporary
+- Disablement, permanent or temporary

 - Legal fees and expenditures incurred with the permission of the corporation.

 Worker’s compensation insurance add-ons: